Are you looking for a contractor?

 Of habitable conditions (height under the cornice, electrical outlets, heating, etc.)

-It’s also not limited to those mentioned above, as building a sunroom might mean making structural changes to your home's existing structure.
-This isn’t an unlikely situation because you’re basically adding square footage.
+Moreover, building a solarium might also entail structural changes to your home's existing structure.
+This isn’t an unlikely situation because you’re adding square footage.

 On top of that, there are local regulations.
-Inquire with town hall or city authorities to better understand all standards to comply with.
+Inquire with your municipal authorities to better understand all standards to meet.

 Here are some of the general rules to abide by: